aktos-io/dcs-tools/readme.md

 # Tips

-	# whenever you need to update tools, run update:
+Whenever you need to update tools, run update:

 	make update

-	# if you want to make it self-update on next run, remove the flag file:
+If you want to make it self-update on next run, remove the flag file:

 	rm project-directory/project-tools/no-need-to-update-flag

-	# if you want to run a remote command, simply pass via ARGS= parameter
+If you want to run a remote command, simply pass via ARGS= parameter

 	make ssh ARGS='uname -a'

-	# to create a Local port forward:
+To create a Local port forward:

 	make ssh ARGS='-L 1234:localhost:5678'

 # Advanced Tips